7 Morning Habits of Women Who Never Feel Behind

 Not a marathon.
 Not an hour in the gym.
 Ten minutes of stretching.
 A short walk.
 A few minutes of movement that wakes up her body and reminds her that she lives in it.

-The women who feel most behind in their days are often the ones who spend the first hours of it entirely in their heads — in screens, in lists, in the relentless logistics of modern life.
+The women who feel most behind in their days are often the ones who spend the first hours entirely in their heads — in screens, in lists, in the relentless logistics of modern life.
 Movement breaks that pattern.
 It brings you back into your body before the world pulls you entirely into your mind.

 Start where you are.
 Ten minutes is enough.
 The habit matters more than the duration.